leodeslf/leaf/src/content/notes/se/testing/index.md

 # Testing

+> Trust, but verify.
+(Russian proverb)

 On September 9th, 1947, *Grace Hopper found the first computer bug in history*.
 It was a mouth stuck between relays of the Harvard Mark II computer, she documented this finding in her log book.

+>The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards.
+And even then I have my doubts.
+(Gene Spafford)

 Software systems are part of our everyday life, used almost everywhere in almost every sector (e.g.: financial, government, transport, medicine, entertainment, etc).
 Even though they are getting more and more common to achieve even the simplest tasks, we have all experienced software systems failing.
 That's why *testing is necessary*.

->The only truly secure system is one that is powered off, cast in a block of concrete and sealed in a lead-lined room with armed guards.
-And even then I have my doubts. -Gene Spafford

 ## Common Terms

-From the ISTQB Standard Glossary of Terms.
+From the *ISTQB* Standard Glossary of Terms.

 - **Testing** is the process concerned with planning, preparation, execution, and evaluation with the objective of *finding defects* in our software products.
 - **Error**, a *human can make an error* (aka mistake).
 An error is a human action that produces an incorrect result.
 - **Defect**, an *error can cause a defect* (aka fault or *bug*).
 A defect is a flaw in a component or system that can lead it to fail to perform its required function.
 It can be at a software, system, or documentation level.
-Defects occur simply because human beings are fallible, we can often find ourselves dealing with time pressure, complex code, complex infraestructures, changed technologies, among others.
+Defects occur simply because human beings are fallible, we can often find ourselves dealing with time pressure, complex code, complex infrastructures, changed technologies, among others.
 - **Failure**, a *defect may result in a failure*.
 It's a deviation of the component or system from its expected delivery, service, or result.
 Failures can be caused by environmental conditions such as radiation, magnetism, electronic fields, and any kind of pollution.
 These conditions may change hardware behavior, then influence the execution of software.
 - **Quality** is the degree to which a system *meets specified requirements*, needs, and expectations.
 - **Risk**, a factor that could result in future *negative consequences*.
 - **Exit criteria**, the *set of conditions* for permitting a process to be officially completed.
 These conditions are often agreed with the stakeholders.
 Exit criteria may be defined based on cost or time constraints, number of defects remaining (to be fixed), percentage of tests run without incident, among others.
-- **Validation**, answers the question of "are we building the right product?".
+- **Validation**, answers the question of "are we building the right product?"
-- **Verification**, answers the question of "are we building the product right?".
+- **Verification**, answers the question of "are we building the product right?"

 ## General Principles of Testing

 ### Testing Shows Presence of Defects

->Testing can only show the presence of errors, not their absence. -Edsger Dijkstra, Computing Pioneer, 1972
+>(1) The probability of the existence of more errors (defects) in a section of a program is proportional to the number of errors (defects) already found in that program.
+(2) Do not plan a test effort under the tacit assumption that no errors (defects) will be found (3) A good test is one that has high probability of detecting an as-yet undiscovered error (defect).
+(4) A successful test is one that detects an as-yet undiscovered error (defect).
+(Myers, 2004)

 By testing, the only thing we can actually prove is that there are defects.
 What we cannot do at all is to prove that there are *no* defects (at least Testing cannot do it).

->(1) The probability of the existence of more errors (defects) in a section of a program is proportional to the number of errors (defects) already found in that program.
-(2) Do not plan a test effort under the tacit assumption that no errors (defects) will be found (3) A good test is one that has high probability of detecting an as-yet undiscovered error (defect).
-(4) A successful test is one that detects an as-yet undiscovered error (defect). -Myers 2004

 ### Exhaustive Testing is Impossible

+>Have no fear of perfection, you will never reach it.
+(Salvador Dali)

 For most cases we cannot test everything, it would be almost impossible because of the complexity or the time it would take, we need to *prioritize* using a risk-based approach to define what actually needs to be tested.